richardwilkes/gcs/README.md

 #### GCS-specific work that still needs to be done

+- Some older attribute keys are not being recognized (Kicking technique's difficulty illustrates this)
+- The search box isn't highlighting the found entries (was working, so clearly broke it along the way)
 - Some undo operations don't work correctly because the underlying user interface object is discarded during a rebuild of the display.
 Need to provide a mechanism to discover the new object the data should be attached to.
 An example is the fields in the top section of the sheet... some edits cause a rebuild, rather than a simple update, and when that